fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

 #### What about functions that don't return anything.

-I don't know (nor care for the purposes of this discussion) about the behaviour of this in other languages, but in JS your functions always return something whether you want to or not.
+I don't know (nor care for the purposes of this discussion) about the behavior of this in other languages, but in JS your functions always return something whether you want to or not.

 If you do return something, that's well and good.
 However, if you don't, JS returns `undefined` for you.

 So your function that returns nothing, is actually a mapping from some input to `undefined`.
 But more importantly, you might be getting the results of such a function in some other place, maybe the function is pushing the result on to a variable outside its scope.
-In that case, **Its an impure function** and its causing side effect.
+In that case, **It's an impure function** and its causing side effect.
 And you should probably avoid doing that (when possible).

 But you might be thinking,